Inverse Problems with Learned Forward Operators: Data-driven model correction

-leading to a systematic model error $ \delta y = y - \widetilde{y}. $ In the following we will discuss different approaches how to take this systematic approximation error into account.
-First, we discuss a classic statistical correction, introduced as the approximation error method \cite{arridge:2006,kaipio2006statistical} and a specific application for linear corrections to nonlinear models in the variational setting \cite{arjas2023sequential}.
-We will then discuss the two principled approaches, implicit and explicit corrections, in the framework of learned image reconstruction and the possibility to establish convergence guarantees for the explicit case \cite{lunz21}.
+leading to a systematic model error $ \varepsilon = y - \widetilde{y}. $ In the following we will discuss different approaches to taking this systematic approximation error into account.
+First, we discuss a classical statistical correction, introduced as the approximation error method in~\cite{arridge:2006,kaipio2006statistical} and used in a specific application for linear corrections to nonlinear models in the variational setting \cite{arjas2023sequential}.
+We will then discuss two approaches, implicit and explicit corrections, in the framework of learned image reconstruction and the possibility to establish convergence guarantees for the explicit case \cite{lunz21}.